 The information on this site can help you understand your condition, its general surgical treatment, and how to prepare for surgery in general.
 For example: make a list of your medications and allergies for your doctor; do not wear nail polish or makeup on the day of surgery.
 But your neurosurgeon is the very best resource for helping you understand the ins and outs of your individual case, so use your time with him or her at your appointment to ask questions.
 Some patients find it helpful to write down questions as they think of them, and bring those lists of questions to their appointments.

 The world-class neurosurgeons at The Spine Hospital at The Neurological Institute of New York continue a long tradition of skill, care, and expertise that result in the best possible surgical outcomes for our patients.
 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C.E.
 Anderson (Pediatric) are experts in surgical spine treatments.